Edge states for second order elliptic operators in a channel: The Schrödinger case

 we have $J = $, but the operators $A$ and $A^*$ are compact (hence $J$ as well, and $J^2 \neq - \bbI_{\cH_b}$).
 In particular, we cannot consider the unitaries $U$ nor $\cU$.
-Such situation was considered in~\cite{booss2013maslov}.
-We present below in Appendix~\ref{appendixA} a new approach which allows the use of unitaries as in the previous section.
-The "more natural" symplectic space $H^{1/2}_\per(\Gamma) \times H^{-1/2}(\Gamma)$ appears at this point. \end{remark}

-Now that our functional spaces and operators have been identified, all our previous results for Hill's operators (Section~\ref{sec:first_fact_Hill}) hold in the Schrödinger case.
-Indeed, these ones never used finite dimensional arguments.
-More specifically, we have the following. \begin{theorem} ~ \begin{itemize} \item For $\cD^\sharp \subset \cD^\sharp_{\per, {\rm max}}$, the operator $(H^\sharp, \cD^\sharp)$ is self-adjoint iff
+Such situation, called {\em weak} symplectic spaces, was studied in~\cite{booss2013maslov}. \end{remark}